Common Uses for Plastic Channels

 Some manufacturers also prefer electronic heating to melt plastic.
 However, by the time the plastic reaches the end of the channel, it is already melted.

 At the end of the channel, a die shapes the melted plastic into useful plastics.
-When it comes to plastic extrusion, the die metal is cut with a hole through which the plastic passes.
+In plastic extrusion, the die metal is cut with a hole through which the plastic passes.

 When the plastic is allowed through the hole, it gains its shape and comes out with a shape from the die.
 Afterward, the extruded plastic is allowed to cool and cut and be prepared for the final processing.